radixdlt/babylon-nodecli/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to [PROJECT NAME]!
+Thank you for your interest in contributing to babylon-nodecli!

 ## Clarification on GitHub Issue Usage and Feature Requests